buptxyb666/QueryPose/README.md

 - **Generalizability:** QueryPose is able to achieve the competitive performance on diverise scenes.

-- **Fast convergence:** Achieving 60+ AP with only several training epochs.
+- **Fast convergence:** Achieving 60+ AP with only several training epochs (about 6 epochs).
 We will release the 1x model with competitive performance.

 ## Models